sudev/sudev.github.com/_posts/_drafts/2015-07-18-mongospark.markdown

 {% endhighlight %}

-Reading csv, csvs can be read in spark using [spark-csv](https://github.com/databricks/spark-csv) plug-in, the plug-in is recommended over `line.split(",")` for its ability to handle quotes or malformed csvs.
+Using the [spark-csv](https://github.com/databricks/spark-csv) plug-in we can read csv's into a dataframe, the plug-in is recommended over `line.split(",")` for its ability to handle quotes and malformed entries.

 {% highlight java %}
 DataFrame df = sqlContext.read()
 				.format("com.databricks.spark.csv")
 				.option("header", "true").load(filepath);
-// spark-csv outputs dataframe to iterate over each line
+// spark-csv outputs dataframe to iterate line by line
 // we will have to convert it to RDD of Rows JavaRDD<Row> rowRdd = df.javaRDD();
 {% endhighlight %}

-Filtering out unwanted tags
-Define two sets to define the required tags that we are planning to extract from the csv.
+Filtering out unwanted tags.
+Define two Java sets with required tags that we are planning to extract from the csv.

 {% highlight java %}
 // Income Statement required tags